 |DO NOT PET Dog Vest Harness with Removable Patches...||444 Reviews||$20.99||Buy on Amazon|

 |Carlson Extra Wide Walk Through Pet Gate with...||10,049 Reviews||$36.79||Buy on Amazon|

 |PetSafe SprayShield Animal Deterrent with Clip -...||754 Reviews||$11.95||Buy on Amazon|

 |The Dog Encyclopedia for Kids||133 Reviews||$10.49||Buy on Amazon|

 If your dog acts aggressively in any way and at any point when introduced to children, you need to seek the help of a professional dog trainer immediately.
 Oftentimes, older dogs or dogs that have had negative experiences with children in the past will show signs of aggression when confronted by a child, or try to establish their dominance.

 The signs that you should be looking for include:

 - the dog becoming very still or rigid

 - snapping or nipping

-Learning how to train a dog to behave around kids isn’t the only thing you should be worried about.
+Learning how to train a dog to behave with kids isn't the only thing you should be worried about.
 Children also need to know how to properly act around dogs.
-I’ve made a video guide on this topic as well.
+I've made a guide on this topic as well.
 It explains what children need to know about dogs and how to teach them safe ways to interact and have fun with canine companions.